zetian/Dubins-Path/README.md

 # Examples

-The following code demos how to generate a sequence of points along the shortest path between a pair of configuration (x, y, theta).
+The following code demos how to generate a sequence of points along the shortest path between a pair of configurations (x, y, theta).

 ```cpp